migueltorrescosta/migueltorrescosta.github.io/_posts/2020-04-02-Online-Mafia-Rulebook.md

 - 2 Baker (I had to add another one)
 - 6 Townspeople

-### Dead people

 ### Daily updates:

 - **1st day:** Welcome everyone to the town of dies-ville.
 This is where people come to die.
 The sun rises and we are shocked to find something unusual.
 In the center of our little plaza there is a dead body.
 We look at it, disgusted, and it is the body of Zoltan!
 He left us but is death was not in vain, because with his death comes the awareness that there are criminals among us.
 We must ensure they do not survive.
 As such, in this ironically sunny day, we must select someone to die.
 Will it be you?

-In this time of Covid-19 and isolation playing Mafia online is a good way to keep some sanity.
-For the uninitiated, this is the rule book.

 ## Game Overview